cchrysostomou/overlap-plots/README.md

 						 then this value needs to be increased.
 If they are plotted too far from one another and appear very small, then it needs to be decreased.
 {'trpThr':[min,max]} - This will define the minimimum transparency value and maximum transparency value to use while plotting {'colors': {[64x1],[64x1],[64x1]} } - This should be a cell of three colormaps.
 These colormaps will replace the default colormaps used in the program.

+## General Usage

+Before trying these functions, please ensure that the folder or all files within matlab-code have been added to the Matlab path

+	%load a sample matlab variable
+	load('sample-data/sample-variables.mat')
+	%plot the overlap in this sample. columns 2,3 and 4 correspond to the number of observations for each unique row (column 1) in each sample
+	PlotOverlap(strong_overlap,[2,3,4], 1, 2, 1, {'a','b','c'},'enlarge',2,'trpThr',[0.5,1])
+	PlotOverlap(weak_correlation,[2,3,4], 1, 2, 1, {'a','b','c'},'enlarge',1.5,'trpThr',[0.5,1])

 ## Dependencies